gobwas/graceful/README.md

 	}

 	// Wrap listener such that all accepted connections are registered inside
-	// innter sync.WaitGroup.
+	// inner sync.WaitGroup.
 We will Wait() for them after new application
 	// instance appear.
 	//
 	// Note that in some cases such simple solution can not fit performance needs.